ibrahimabba/pipeline/README.md

 As companies find it hard to hire the right talent with the specific skill sets required, this project aims to provide solution to this hiring problem.
 Pipeline is a platform or ecosystem to discover, connect, and collaborate with developers or engineers on the African continent.

+## Built With

+The project is built with Nodejs, Nestjs and Graphql.

 ## Installation